bertsky/ocrd_cis/README.md

 Arguments:
  * `--parameter` path to configuration file
- * `--input-file-grp` comma seperated list of the input file groups;
+ * `--input-file-grp` comma separated list of the input file groups;
    first input file group is the master OCR; if there is a ground truth (for evaluation) it must be the last file group in the list
  * `--output-file-grp` name of the file group for the aligned result